-The Ministry of Housing, Communities and Local Government (MHCLG) issued regulations which require Full Council to approve a MRP Policy Statement in advance of each financial year.
-The council's MRP Policy Statement for 2019/20 is detailed below.
+The Ministry of Housing, Communities and Local Government (MHCLG) issued regulations which require Full Council to approve an MRP Policy Statement in advance of each financial year.
+The council's MRP Policy Statement for 2020/2149/20 is detailed below.